zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * DC/OS vault integration - Use [Vault integrated with DC/OS](/install-with-other/dcos)
 * Support Pool Resize - Available in Maintenance Mode only
 * Container Storage Interface (CSI) [Tech Preview](/portworx-install-with-kubernetes/storage-operations/csi)
-* Support port mapping used by PX from 9001-9015 to a custom port number range by passing the starting port number in [install arguments](/install-with-other/docker/standalone)
+* Support port mapping used by Portworx from 9001-9015 to a custom port number range by passing the starting port number in [install arguments](/install-with-other/docker/standalone)
 * Provide ability to do a [license transfer](/reference/knowledge-base/px-licensing) from one cluster to another cluster
 * Add support for [cloudsnap deletes](/reference/cli/cloud-snaps#pxctl-cloudsnap-delete)